-Asset and Liability Management Committee (“ALCO”) is a sub-committee of the STC responsible for setting and implementing the ALM policy, capital planning and proactive management of liquidity risk and market risk to which the Firm is exposed.
-The authority of ALCO includes
+Asset and Liability Management Committee (“ALCO”) is a sub-committee of the MC responsible for setting and implementing the ALM policy, capital planning and proactive management of liquidity risk and market risk to which the Firm is exposed.

 Management of credit risk

 The Board has delegated its responsibility of overall risk management to various Board and senior management committees.
-The BIC of the Board of Directors is responsible for evaluating and granting credit facilities and approving the group’s investment activities within authorized limits as set by the Board and within the scope of activities approved by the QFCRA.
-The STC evaluates credit and investment proposals and also exercises oversight on compliance with investment criteria, limits and investment procedures.
+The IC and BIC ,depending on approval limits, are responsible for evaluating and granting credit facilities and approving the group’s investment activities within authorized limits as set by the Board and within the scope of activities approved by the QFCRA.
+The IC evaluates credit and investment proposals and also exercises oversight on compliance with investment criteria, limits and investment procedures.
 The Risk Management Department is responsible for reviewing and scrutinizing the Bank’s risk management policies and procedures.
-The STC also reviews proposed guidelines on all risk and governance issues.
+The MC also reviews proposed guidelines on all risk and governance issues.